-Sponsor:Popular Culture Interest GroupChair:Lara C. Stache, University of Wisconsin-Milwaukee

-"Why Parents Can't Have It All': Investigating Dominate Parental Narratives in Social Media"

-Kristine Nicolini, University of Wisconsin-Milwaukee "The Avenging-Mother: The Intersection of Vengeance and Motherhood in Popular Television and Film"

-Lara C. Stache, University of Wisconsin-Milwaukee "Mediating Motherhood in Popular Film: Interrogating Intersectionalities of Race, Class, and Gender Through a Transnational Lens"

-Rachel D. Davidson, University of Wisconsin-Milwaukee

-"Verizon Wireless Chaperone Service: Discourses of Parenting in the Digital Age"

-Katie Turkiewicz, University of Wisconsin-Waukesha

-"The Balancing Act of Working Moms and Dads in Today's Popular Press"

-DeAnne Priddis, University of Wisconsin-Milwaukee

-This panel is comprised of papers that come from the perspective that popular culture can be critically analyzed as representative sites for parental struggle within the larger cultural discourse.
+Sponsor: Chair: Popular Culture Interest Group Lara C. Stache , University of Wisconsin-Milwaukee "'Why Parents Can't Have It All': Investigating Dominate Parental Narratives in Social Media" Kristine Nicolini, University of Wisconsin-Milwaukee "The Avenging-Mother: The Intersection of Vengeance and Motherhood in Popular Television and Film" .
+Stache, University of Wisconsin-Milwaukee a Transnationa cherhood in Popular Film: Interrogating Intersectionalities of Race, Class, and Gender Through I D. Davidson , University of Wisconsin-Milwaukee "Verizon Wireless Chaperone Service: Discourses of Parenting in the Digital Age" Katie Turkiewicz, University of Wisconsin-Waukesha "The Balancing Act of Working Moms and Dads in Today's Popular Press" DeAnne Priddis, University of Wisconsin-Milwaukee This panel is comprised of papers that come from the perspective that popular culture can be critically analyzed as representative sites for parental struggle within the larger cultural discourse.
+We ask analyzed as representative sites for parental struggle within the larger cultural discourse.
 We ask collectively, what are the normative and subversive representations of parenthood within popular discourse, and what do these images tell us about the reality of what is being experienced?
 Thus, each panelist seeks to extrapolate diverse constructions of parenthood that emerge within the context of mainstream and alternative media.